cbueker-it/debian-secure-build/README.md

 - Confirm the swap volume is present.
 - Confirm the SanDisk USB installer is listed separately from the internal NVMe drive.
 - Finish partitioning and write changes to disk.
-- Red box: `/dev/nvme0n1` identifies the internal NVMe drive used for the Debian installation.
+- `/dev/nvme0n1` identifies the internal NVMe drive used for the Debian installation.
-- Red box: the LVM root and swap entries show the logical volumes created inside the encrypted storage layout.
+- The LVM root and swap entries show the logical volumes created inside the encrypted storage layout.
-- Red box: `Encrypted volume (nvme0n1p3_crypt)` shows the encrypted container used for the workstation installation.
+- `Encrypted volume (nvme0n1p3_crypt)` shows the encrypted container used for the workstation installation.
-- Red box: `Finish partitioning and write changes to disk` shows the final confirmation step before completing disk partitioning.
+- `Finish partitioning and write changes to disk` shows the final confirmation step before completing disk partitioning.

 <img src="images/final-partition layout.jpg" alt="Final Encrypted Partition Layout" width="700"/>

-## Workstation Software Selection
+Workstation Software Selection

 - Select the Debian desktop environment.
 - Select Cinnamon for the workstation desktop environment.